-As a result of this new found reliance on digital technologies it has meant that digital acceleration in businesses big and small has seen huge advancements.
-Companies around the world have turned to digital solutions and cloud-based software as a service (SaaS), to help create new products, build new business models, improve customer engagement, and sell more of their existing products.
+As a result of this newfound reliance on digital technologies, it has meant that digital acceleration in businesses big and small has seen huge advancements.
+Companies around the world have turned to digital solutions and cloud-based software as a service (SaaS), to help create new products.
+As well as build new business models, improve customer engagement, and sell more of their existing products.
 Ultimately using new technology led initiatives to reimagine the old ways of doing things.

 Increased opportunity for vertically focused SaaS solutions

 What is vertical SaaS?
 It describes a type of software as a service or cloud computing solution created for specific industries.
 Sectors include retail, banking, insurance, healthcare and the automotive industry.

 Last year we predicted that there would be an increase in narrow, vertical-specific SaaS applications and we weren’t wrong.
 The cloud services market was predicted by Gartner to grow by 20% in 2020.
 Software as a service (SaaS) remains the largest market segment and is forecast to grow to $133 billion in 2021.